CURT FRASER AND GARY LUPUL

 1979 – Karlstad, Sweden

-The New Westminster Bruins, two time defending Memorial Cup Champions, represented Canada at the 1979 World Juniors.
-Coach Punch Mclean, who led the 1978 Canadian team to the bronze medal, was convinced his Bruins would be more successful than a group of junior all stars.
-“I hope I can take this team and prove that I’m right” said McLean.
+The New Westminster Bruins, two-time defending Memorial Cup Champions, represented Canada at the 1979 World Juniors.
+Coach Punch Mclean, who led the 1978 Canadian team, was convinced his Bruins would be more successful than a group of junior all-stars.
+“I hope I can take this team and prove that I’m right,” said McLean.
 “I think we had the wrong concept last year with the all-stars.
 We had no system, no real teamwork, just a lot of individuals who played that way.
 They were excellent players but didn’t perform as a team.
 By using the basic nucleus of one-team, we now have a group that has a system and should be able to play together.”
 (2)

-To bolster the squad, eight players from other teams were loaned to the Bruins including Brian Propp, Ray Allison and Brad McCrimmon from the Brandon Wheat Kings and Keith Brown from the Portland Winter Hawks.
+To bolster the squad, eight players were loaned to the Bruins.
+The additions included Brian Propp, Ray Allison and Brad McCrimmon from Brandon, and Keith Brown from Portland.
 Gary Lupul of the Victoria Cougars had 60 points in 35 games when he joined the Bruins on their December journey to Sweden.
-Lupul was not one of the original selections but was added when Ray Bourque skipped the tournament.
+Lupul was not originally selected but added when Ray Bourque skipped the tournament.

 The Soviet Union did not lose a game on their way to winning a third straight gold.
-The silver medal went to Czechoslovakia with Sweden collecting the bronze.
+Czechoslovakia won silver, with Sweden collecting the bronze.

-In five tournament games, Lupul finished tied for third in team scoring with three points.
-Lake Cowichan born Randy Irving led the Canadians with six points.
-Less than a month after the tournament, Irving was traded by New Westminster to the Victoria Cougars for forward Rob Clavette.
+Lupul finished with the tournament third in team scoring, with three points.
+Lake Cowichan-born Randy Irving led the Canadians with six points.
+Less than a month after the World Juniors, New Westminster traded Irving to the Cougars for Rob Clavette.